 Among all City departments, RAP is the largest employer of part-time employees.
 As full-time employment has decreased, RAP has increasingly relied on part-time staff to take on greater responsibilities.
 RAP’s part-time staff budget has remained nearly constant over the past 15 years.
 Over the same period, the part-time personnel costs have increased per-employee.
 For context, in 2009, the minimum wage in California was $8 per hour.2“History of California Minimum Wage,” State of California Department of Industrial Relations, 2025.
 In 2015, the City of Los Angeles adopted a $15 per hour minimum wage.3“LA City Council Votes To Raise Minimum Wage To $15 By 2020,” National Public Radio, May 19, 2015.
 As of 2025, the minimum wage in the City of Los Angeles is $17.87 per hour.
 Hourly minimum wages effectively doubled between 2009 and 2015 although the RAP budget for part-time personnel has remained relatively constant.
-As a result, RAP has fewer hours of part-time work annually.
+As a result, RAP can afford fewer hours of part-time work annually.

 Interviews with RAP staff revealed the following challenges resulting from budget constraints.